PolyakovO/SevenRedLines/development_log.md

 ---

 1. Create 7 objects
     1. First, let's create a simple initial test to check that there are 7 lines.
+Red.
+    2. Let's make the test build.
+Still Red.